KevinWang676/KevinWang676.github.io/_pages/cv.md

 ## Publications

 * Italo Simonelli and **Qixuan Wang**.
 "An Elementary Proof of the Law of Iterated Logarithm for Minima and New Extensions of the Borel-Cantelli Lemma."
-2022. *Available at SSRN; listed on SSRN’s Top Ten download list for Probability & Statistics eJournal.*
+2022. *Submitted to a journal and currently under review.
+Listed on SSRN’s Top Ten download list for Probability & Statistics eJournal.*

 ## Machine Learning Projects